Schools Against Extinction

 Becoming a partner school is quick and easy

-To become a School Against Extinction simply pledge to raise funds for Explorers against Extinction.
+To become a partner school simply pledge to raise funds for Explorers Against Extinction.
+This could simply be in the form of a bake sale or coffee morning, or a non-uniform day.
 To get some inspiration for projects your funds could support please see below:

 The Sheldrick Trust – £800- £1,600 fund-raising target

 Pioneering elephant rescue, rehabilitation and release project in Kenya founded by the late Dame Daphne Sheldrick.

 £800 could cover an entire month’s worth of formula milk for one elephant orphan